 Rare 2019 Sacagawea Dollar Error List

-The 2019 Sacagawea dollar, part of the Native American series, honors aerospace engineer Mary Ross.
-While standard 2019 versions were produced in large quantities, a small number of error coins emerged from the mint.
+The 2019 Sacagawea Dollar belongs to the Native American series and honors aerospace engineer Mary Golda Ross.
+While standard 2019 versions were produced in relatively large quantities for collector products, a small number of error coins emerged from the minting process.

 1. 2019 Doubled Edge Lettering Overlap Error